jundalisay/sp/content/en/research/chau-ju-kua/chun-fan-chi/25-ethiopia.md

 If some of them in trading with some foreign ship have a quarrel, the sorcerers pronounce a charm over the ship, so that it can neither go forward nor backward, and they only release the ship when it has settled the dispute.

 The government has formally forbidden this practice.

 Every year, countless numbers of birds of passage alight in the desert parts of this country.

 When the sun rises, they suddenly disappear.
 The people catch them with nets and eat them.
 They are remarkably savoury.

-They are in season till the end of spring, summer comes, they
+They are in season till the end of spring, but as soon as summer comes, they disappear, to come back the next year.
-but, as soon as
-disappear, to
-come back the
-following year.

-When a Somali diesdies, and they are about to bury him in his coffin, his kinsfolk from near and far to condole.
+When a Somali dies, and they are about to bury him in his coffin, his kinsfolk from near and far to condole.

 Each person has a sword in his hand, goes in and asks the mourners the cause of the person's death.
 If he was killed by the hand of man, each one says, we revenge him on the murderer with these swords.

-Should the mourners reply that he was not killed by any one, but that he came to his end by the will Heaven, they throw away their swords and break into violent wailing.
+Should the mourners reply that he was not killed by any one, but that he came to his end by the will of Heaven, they throw away their swords and break into violent wailing.

 Every year there are driven on the coast a great many dead fish 200 feet long and 20 feet wide.

-and eyes, from which they get
+The people do not eat the flesh of this fish.
+But they cut out the brains, marrow, and eyes, from which they get as much as 300 tong from a single fish.

-a single
-fish).
-in lamps.
-25
-They mix
+They mix this oil:
-this oil
-fish,
-much
-is
-It is not
-at sea
-in this
-it)
-and
-fish it
-this
-tortoise-shell
-it
-rafters, the
-it
-—
+- with lime to caulk their boats
-for the
+- for their lamps

-liaste
-*.
+The poor people use:
+- the ribs to make rafters
+- the backbone to make door leaves
+- the vertabrae to make mortars

 There is a mountain which forms the boundary of Ethiopia (Pipalo).
 It has 4,000 li around it and is mostly uninhabited.

-and ambergris.
+ is procured

+From this mountain is obtained:
+- dragon's-blood
+- aloes
+- tortoise-shells and ambergris from its waters.

-suddenly appears in lumps
-catties in weight, driven on the shore make also country M'hich forms the
+It is not known whence ambergris comes.
+It suddenly appears in lumps from 3-10 catties in weight, driven to the shore by the wind.
-U around
-known whence ambergris comes;
-of from three to five or ten
-it
-|JL()
-make
-it
-make mortars with
-vertebrae to
-procured from
-wind.
-The people of the country across off thousand and from the waters (around
--Qr),
-as three hundred odd tong (from ribs of these fish to
-(or island,

-It is four
-uninhabited.
-Dragon's-blood
-through the body.
-The
-with lime to caulk their boats, and use backbones for door leaves, and they cut a mountain feet but they cut out their brains, marrow, often as oil,
-The poor people use the
-There
-30
-and twenty
-feet in length
-people do not eat the flesh of these by the to divide it up, or ships run sea and fish it up.
+The people hurry to divide it up or fish it up by ships.

 <!-- Notes.
 Chung-H, as a name of a country, does not occur in any other Chinese writer hefore